Students in precalculus and

-calculus courses may want to have a graphing calculator available,
+calculus courses might find a graphing calculator handy--for example,

 start to